makersacademy/takeaway-challenge/README.md

   * Use puts menu.read_menu to see the menu, the prices will be showed as £ prices.

 ## Order
-  * Use Order.new to create a new order with an empty basket in it
+  * Use Order.new to create a new order with an empty basket in it.
+  * Use order.add_dish(number of the dish, quantity you would like to order) to add dishes.
+    If no quantity passes in, it will use the default value 1 instead.
+  * Save all the dishes added in basket and pass it in basket_summary will get the detailed basket_summary of the current basket

 ## SMS
   * Use Twilio API to send text messages